EIDA/routing/doc/index.rst

 [Eventually it may be included in the SeisComP distribution.]

 .. note ::
-    Nightly builds can be downloaded from Bitbucket.
+    Nightly builds can be downloaded from Bitbucket (git@bitbucket.org:javiquinte/routing.git).
 You can request access at geofon_dc@gfz-potsdam.de.

 Untar into a suitable directory visible to the web server, such as `/var/www/eidaws/routing/1/` ::